Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ongestion} can result in substantial economic and social costs~\cite{schrank2015} which have only been growing in recent years, especially with the advent of ride-hailing services~\cite{henao2017impacts}.
+\IEEEPARstart{C}{ongestion} can result in substantial economic and social costs~\cite{schrank2015} which have only been growing in recent years, especially with the advent of ride-hailing services~\cite{henao2017impacts,beojone2021inefficiency}.
 Congestion is formed by a number of mechanisms, such as when many vehicles try to enter a road at the same time.
 A higher-level cause is from how people choose their routes -- when people selfishly choose the quickest routes available to them, this often results in greater congestion and longer travel time than if people had their routes chosen for them optimally in terms of the overall experienced delay~\cite{roughgarden2002bad}.
 There are some existing methods for fighting congestion, such as congestion pricing~\cite{hu2019newYork}, variable speed limits~\cite{lu2011novel} and highway ramp metering~\cite{gomes2008behavior}.
 However, they can be difficult to administer, and can require significant changes to infrastructure.

-The introduction of autonomous vehicles to public roads provides an opportunity for better congestion management.
+The introduction of autonomous vehicles to public roads provides an opportunity for better congestion management \cite{di2020survey}.
 Our key idea is that by controlling the routing of autonomous vehicles, we can change the delay associated with traversing each road, thereby indirectly influencing peoples' routing choices.
 By influencing people to use more ``socially advantageous'' routes, we can eliminate long queues and significantly reduce traffic jams on roads.

 The model for \emph{mixed-autonomy} traffic, meaning traffic with both human-driven and autonomous vehicles, is complex, involving very large and continuous state space and continuous action space.
 Having human drivers dynamically respond to the choices of the autonomous vehicles further complicates the matter, making a dynamic programming-based approach and other classical methods infeasible.
-Because of this, we use deep reinforcement learning (RL) to learn a policy.
+Because of this, we use model-free deep reinforcement learning (RL) to learn a policy without requiring access to the dynamics of the transportation network.
 Specifically, we show it is possible to learn a policy via proximal policy optimization (PPO) \cite{schulman2017proximal} that mitigates traffic congestion by managing routing of autonomous cars given the network state.